sanmai/pipeline/README.md

 - [Simple pipes with PHP generators](https://www.hughgrigg.com/posts/simple-pipes-php-generators/) by Hugh Grigg.
 Rationale and explanation for an exceptionally close concept.
 Probably one can use this library as a drop-in replacement, short of different method names.

+- [loophp's Collection](https://github.com/loophp/collection) looks like a viable alternative to this library, as far as processing of multi-gigabyte log files goes.
+[Supports fluent interface.](https://loophp-collection.readthedocs.io/en/stable/pages/usage.html) It takes the immutability as a first principle, even though PHP's generators are inherently mutable.

 - If you're familiar with Java, [package java.util.stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) offers an implementation of the same concept.

 - Submit a PR to add yours.